issavejdani/sa-clone-project/README.md

 ### Properties

-As you can see in the third screenshot, some of the properties are dependent on each other.
-For example if you uncheck **Classes** the **Workflow** checkbox is unchecked automatically.
+By default, all of the properties are checked.
+However, as shown in the third screenshot, some of the properties are interdependent.
+If you deselect Classes, for example, the Workflow checkbox is automatically unchecked and will not be copied to the new project.